 Submission procedure (please see contact details below):

+Please send your chapter proposal now.
 The review of chapter proposals will begin immediately and continue until November 30, 2023.
+The full chapter deadline is TBD (around 2024).
 While the final length of each chapter will be 4000-5000 words, we request that proposals do not exceed 2750 words, including:

 We are currently discussing with international European academic publishers with high-indexed titles (such as UCL Press).
-It is anticipated that this handbook will be published in 2024/2025.
+It is anticipated that this volume will be published in 2024/2025.

 Editors and contacts

 Martijn Oosterbaan is a professor of Anthropology of Religion and Security at Utrecht University.
 He studied Cultural Anthropology and obtained his PhD at the University of Amsterdam (UvA).
 He held a postdoc position at the University of Groningen before becoming an Associate Professor at Utrecht University.
 His research focuses on urban and religious transformations, security, and the role of mass media and popular culture in Brazil and Europe.
 He has published on these topics, including religion, media, security, and the city in Brazil and Europe.
 He is a co-founder and current co-chair of the EASA AnthroCrime network.